ngokhoa1202/cs-note/algorithm/sorting/Quicksort.md

 #quicksort #sorting #algorithm
 # Algorithm
 - Sort array $a$ in range $[l, r]$:
 	- if $l<r$ then:
 		- $k=partition(a,l,r)$ : pivot position.
 		- $quicksort(a,l,k-1)$
 		- $quicksort(a,k+1,r)$
-## Lamuto partition
+## Lomuto partition
--  Rightmost as initial pivot
+-  The rightmost element is chosen as the initial pivot.
 ### Idea
 - Attempt to move all elements that are less than $pivot$ to the left and all elements that are greater than $pivot$ to the right.
-- One-way traversal.
+- Two pointer are used to perform one-way traversal.
 ### Algorithm
 - $pivot=a_r$
 - $i=l-1$